yearn/yearn-vaults-v3/TECH_SPEC.md

 ### Debt rebalance
 _Light emergency_: Setting minimumTotalIdle to MAX_UINT256 will result in the vault requesting the debt back from strategies.
 This would stop new strategies from getting funded too, as the vault prioritizes minimumTotalIdle

-_Shutdown mode_: All strategies' maxDebt is set to 0.
+_Shutdown mode_: All strategies maxDebt is set to 0.
 Strategies will return funds as soon as they can.

 ### Relevant emergency
-In the case the current roles stop fulfilling their responsibilities or something else's happens, the EMERGENCY_MANAGER can shutdown the vault.
+In the case the current roles stop fulfilling their responsibilities or something else happens, the EMERGENCY_MANAGER can shutdown the vault.

 The shutdown mode should be the last option in an emergency as it is irreversible.